v8hid/infinite-zoom-automatic1111-webui/README.md

-# Infinite zoome extension for  [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui/).
+# Infinite Zoom extension for  [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui/).
 This is an extension for the SD-WebUI AUTOMATIC1111's webui that allows users to create infinite zoom effect videos using stable diffusion outpainting method.

 ## Installation